When you travel to Hawaii, learning what continent Hawaii is on is interesting. Hawaii’s continent is not always a straight and easy answer.

 Add to this confusion, many of the smaller islands around the Hawaiian islands, such as the Palmyra Atoll, Kingman Reef, Baker Island, Johnston Atoll, Midway Atoll, Wake Islands, Northern Marian Islands, Saipan, and Guam, are U.S. territories or part of the U.S. Commonwealth and are closer to Hawaii than the west coast of the United States.

-Many of these islands have no permanent residents and are run by the U.S. Fish and Wildlife Service; any people who live or visit there are usually employees of the U.S. Fish and Wildlife Service.
-Mainly Guam and Saipan have people living on the islands.
+Many of these islands have no permanent residents and are run by the U.S. Fish and Wildlife Service; any people who live or visit there are usually U.S. Fish and Wildlife Service employees.
+Mainly, Guam and Saipan have people living on the islands.

 Because all of these islands, which are also U.S. territory or the U.S. Commonwealth, would be considered to be in the Oceania continent, many people consider Hawaii to be located in the Oceania continent but politically part of the North American continent.